Having a clear picture of what you want from owning a bed and breakfast will help you determine if the trade-offs still make it worthwhile

 Once you are clear on the type of life you want, that will go a long way to helping you determine an appropriate location.
-However, you then need to make sure that this location will provide you the types of guests you want – in the quantities you need in order to make enough money
+However, you then need to make sure that this location has enough activities to attract the types of guests you want – in the quantities you need in order to make enough money

 The most successful bed and breakfast owners are the ones who are smart enough to identify the kinds of people they want as guests – this is called target or niche audiences.
 The neat thing is that these people are generally people who are very similar to you!
 They have the same interests and are seeking the same things from your location that you are!
 When you have guests like this, you are comfortable and instinctively have a good feel for what they are looking for and can create a good connection with them.
 This type of situation will go a long way towards helping you achieve the personal fulfillment you were seeking by owning a bed and breakfast.